afk11/airtrack/docs/project-filter.md

   // Operator information contains the name of the operator and its country.
   // It will only be set if the `OperatorCode` is found in the database.
   Operator Operator = 4;

+  // LastSignal contains the signal strength from the last message.
+  Signal LastSignal = 5;

   // barometric altitude in feet bool HaveAltitudeBarometric = 10;